CDL: A fast and flexible library for the study of permutation sets with structural restrictions

 \section{Impact}

-Karpov et al \cite{karpov2023set} introduced a new class of Condorcet domains constructed via a method called a set-alternating scheme.
+\cite{karpov2023set} introduced a new class of Condorcet domains constructed via a method called a set-alternating scheme.
 They used CDL, in particular the \texttt{size} function, to calculate the sizes of the resulting domains.
 Due to the volume of computation, the parallel functionalities of CDL were utilized on a Linux cluster.

+A new heuristic search algorithm \cite{zhou2023new} was developed using CDL.
+This algorithm uses a user-defined score function to search for large Condorcet domains and led to the discovery of record-size Condorcet domains for 10 and 11 alternatives, shown in Table \ref{tab:records}.
+The algorithm also recreated the largest Condorcet domain for n=8 found in \cite{leedham2023largest}, using CDLs functions for parallelized search.
+Ascribing to the effectiveness of this new algorithm, it was later added to the CDL, allowing users to design customized score functions and integrate the search algorithm into their projects.
+When this algorithm was added to CDL a depth-first search version of the original algorithm was also developed.
+This was done in order to address a limitation of the original algorithm where exhaustive searches sometimes consumed too much memory.

+Using the CDL \cite{zhou2023new} also tested the performance, for constructing large Condorcet domains, of a wide range of machine learning algorithms, including deep reinforcement learning algorithms, greedy algorithms, evolutionary algorithms, and local search algorithms.
+Performance data was presented in a way that makes it easy to evaluate new search algorithms.

 \cite{akello2023condorcet} released a comprehensive list of non-isomorphic Condorcet domains on 7 alternatives.
 Their computational results were obtained without using CDL, but the \texttt{isomorphic\_hash} function was used to give an independent verification of the isomorphism reduction for the final data set.